0xSpaceShard/starknet-devnet/README.md

 ## Blocks

 Devnet starts with a genesis block (with a block number equal to 0).
+In forking mode, the genesis block number will be equal to forked block number plus one.

 A new block is generated with each new transaction, and you can create an empty block by yourself.